OfficeDev/Office-Add-in-samples/Samples/word-citation-management/README.md

 ## Run the sample

-1. Fork and download this repo.
+1. Clone or download this repo.

 1. Go to the **Samples\word-citation-management** folder via the command line.